-The Town of Hiram currently supports two local snowmobile clubs, the Hiram Hill Climbers and the Sacopee Valley Snowdrifters.
-Contact the office for current contact information for the clubs if you are interested in joining or have any questions regarding our local trails.
+The Town of Hiram supports the local snowmobile club, the Sacopee Valley Snowdrifters.
+Contact the office for current contact information for the club if you are interested in joining or have any questions regarding our local trails.
+Link to Facebook page.

 The Town of Hiram offers a General Assistance program for people in need.
 This program provides confidential financial assistance for residents who are having difficulty meeting basic needs for housing, utilities, food, fuel oil etc. as defined by local ordinance and state statute, MRSA 22 part 5 Chapter 1161.

 The program is funded by local property taxes with 70% reimbursement from the State.

 Applications are taken by appointment only Monday - Thursdays 9am to 2 pm.
 Please contact either Emma or Marylou at the Town Office to schedule your appointment.
 Your assistance will be based on the 30 day period following your application.
 The Town will also look back to the 30 days before you applied to see what money you received and how you spent it.
 We will need to see the following: Drivers license or other ID, Social Security cards for all those in the household, Lease or mortgage agreement, most recent CMP bills and or other proof of expenses (ex. rent/mortgage, heating/fuel, electricity, food medical expenses etc.) Cancelled checks, receipts or other documents that show how you have spent your money and income in the last 30 days.
 Proof of all household income and assets including - cash on hand, income tax refunds, unemployment benefits, child support benefits, TANF benefits, social security & SSI & SSDI benefits, checking and savings accounts, veterans pensions, workers compensation, retirement pensions, rental income, retirement accounts, assistance from relatives, in kind income and self-employment income.
 Copies of any car registrations, recreational vehicles, real estate holdings etc.

 Riverside United Methodist Church - Location 5 School St. - Rte 25 & 160, Porter Maine 04068